constellr/product-lst/docs/et.md

 Various layers are provided and follow this compact naming convention:

-YYYYMMDD_aa_bb.tif
+YYYYMMDD_ET_bb.tif

 where

 -   YYYYMMDD is the datatake sensing date of the land surface temperature in isoformat.
-    Date is based on Universal Time Coordinated (UTC), also known as Greenwich Mean Time (GMT).

--   aa can be either LE (instantaneous ET) or ET (daily estimate)

--   bb is the method name, PTJPL or TSEB
+-   bb is the model name, PTJPL or TSEB

 -   .tif is the geospatial raster format used to store the data

-Thus, file *20220728_ET \_PTJPL.tif* identifies a daily ET product estimated using PTJPL acquired by a thermal sensor on the July 28, 2022 UTC
+Thus, file *20220728_ET \_PTJPL.tif* identifies ET product (mm/day)
+estimated using PTJPL acquired by a thermal sensor on the July 28, 2022